-Nowadays, smart phones play an indispensable role in our lives.
-Thus, the graphical UI is becoming increasingly significant amongst smart phone users.
+Nowadays, smartphones play an indispensable role in our lives.
+Thus, the graphical UI (GUI) is becoming increasingly significant among smartphone users.

 I have prepared a kit for this demonstration for your viewing.

-The kit is based on the Envision kit with 32-bit MCU, RX65N and includes Ethernet and an extended board for audio.
+The kit is based on the Envision kit with the RX65N 32-bit MCU and includes Ethernet and an extended board for audio.

-Now, let’s start PPT by connecting it to PC.
+Now, let’s start PPT by connecting it to a PC.

 I will create a simple picture as a test.

 I have made an example of an air conditioning controller.

 Add a button with an arrow for UP/DOWN to change the temperature settings, an operation/stop button and a menu button.
 Then, click the Run button in Add-on in PPT…